 - you can also email us at email@example.com; or

 - post to us at GPO Box 2343, ADELAIDE SA 5001.

 Roundtable discussions and public meetings may also be held during an inquiry.
-The records of the meetings will be treated by the Commission in the same way as a written submission.

 If you would like to discuss how best to communicate with us please call the Commission on 08 8226 7828.